atlarge-research/opendc/site/docs/documentation/Input/Topology/Topology.md

 The code related to reading and processing topology files can be found [here](https://github.com/atlarge-research/opendc/tree/master/opendc-compute/opendc-compute-topology/src/main/kotlin/org/opendc/compute/topology)
 :::

-## Schema

-The schema for the topology file is provided in [schema](TopologySchema.md).
-In the following section, we describe the different components of the schema.
+In the following section, we describe the different components of a topology file.

 ### Cluster